mautic/mautic/.github/CONTRIBUTING.md

 ## Reporting Security Vulnerabilities

-If you think that you have found a security vulnerability, please email security@mautic.org with as much detail as possible.
+If you think that you have found a security vulnerability, please report it at [https://huntr.dev](https://huntr.dev) with as much detail as possible.
 The Core Team will review the vulnerability and if found applicable, will assign a CVE ID and issue a fix.
 The vulnerability will be disclosed once the patch has been included into a release.

 ## Contributing to Mautic